placer14/cpu-scheduling-simulation/README.md

 ## Run using Docker

-The simulation may be executed locally using the provided Dockerfile like this:
+The simulation may be executed locally using the provided Dockerfile.
+After checking out this repo to your local device and ensuring the Docker services are running, you can run the following commands in the folder containing the `Dockerfile`:

 ```
 docker build -t cpuscheduler .